 In the early stages, periodontal disease is called gingivitis, which occurs when the gums are red, swollen, and may bleed.

-When the periodontal disease gets worse, it becomes periodontitis.
-In this stage, gums can pull away from teeth, and bone loss can occur, eventually causing teeth to become loose or fall out.
+When periodontal disease worsens, it becomes periodontitis.
+In this stage, gums can pull away from the teeth, and bone loss can occur, eventually causing teeth to loosen or fall out.

 TMJ (Temporomandibular Joint) Disorders

-The temporomandibular joint (TMJ) connects the jawbone and the skull.
-It acts as a hinge, and when it doesn’t function properly, it can cause jaw pain, clicking of the jaw, and difficulty chewing.
+The temporomandibular joint (TMJ) connects the jawbone to the skull.
+It acts as a hinge, and when it doesn’t function properly, it can cause jaw pain, clicking, and difficulty chewing.

 Children with cerebral palsy have a substantially higher risk of developing TMJ because of the likelihood of having malocclusion and mouth breathing.